75lb/command-line-args/README.md

 # command-line-args
 A mature, feature-complete library to parse command-line options.

-*If your app requires a git-like command interface, consider using [command-line-commands](https://github.com/75lb/command-line-commands).*

 ## Synopsis
 You can set options using the main notation standards ([learn more](https://github.com/75lb/command-line-args/wiki/Notation-rules)).
 These commands are all equivalent, setting the same values:
 ```